broeneatsdinner/Dinner-Lab-Wiki/Editing-SCSS-Files.md

 3. Type `nano .bash_profile`
 4. Append to the end of the file the following:
 ```
-sass --watch scss:css --style compressed
+alias dinnerlab-sass='sass --watch scss:css --style compressed'
 ```
 5. Restart your terminal program.

-Some further reading, on what the various flags to for SASS: https://web-design-weekly.com/2014/06/15/different-sass-output-styles/
+**Some further reading, on what the various flags to for SASS**: https://web-design-weekly.com/2014/06/15/different-sass-output-styles/